shvets/shvets.github.io/source/blog/2013-08-14-using_gemfile_gems_inside_gemspec.md

 ## Introduction

-If you have a (or plan to create new) gem, the chance is that you also have **Gemfile** inside your project.
+If you have a (or plan to create new) gem, the chance is that you also have **Gemfile** inside your project along with **.gemspec** file.
+Here we have two different ways to describe dependencies of your ruby code.
-Here we have old and new approaches to describe dependencies of your gem.
 They don't coexist well with each other and you have to do additional steps in order to let them work together.

-According to [bundler gem help][bundler gem help], all you have to do is to create simple **Gemfile** with only one instruction (gemspec):
+According to [bundler gem help][bundler gem help], all you have to do is to create simple **Gemfile** with only one instruction (**gemspec**):

 ```ruby
 # Gemfile